asrenninger/philamonitor/documentation/exploration.md

 description contains “restuarant” or “bar”, we call that leisure.
 Anything educational, from tutoring to public, private or charter schools to tertiary education, we call that education.
 Tourism includes museums and parks.
+We can see that most businesses agglomerate in Center City or nearby, suggesting that there is feedback loop, but no businesses cluster more than restaurants and bars.

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/split.png)
-We can also show how visitation is change across time by tracking visits across brands.
+We also see how visitation is changing across time by tracking visits across brands.
 The table below shows that brands associated with necessities (Target and Walmart) are growing in popularily, along with fast food restaurants, which one might expect in a time of constrained